About the Author

 Mr. Vartanian Chaired the American Bar Association’s Cyberspace Law Committee between 1998 and 2002, where he also chaired an international task force of lawyers from twenty countries which released a seminal report in London in 2000 on the novel issues created by doing business in Cyberspace.

-Since leaving government service in 1983, Mr. Vartanian has advised four Presidential Administrations on financial services issues and modernization.
+After leaving government service in 1983, Mr. Vartanian has advised four Presidential Administrations on financial services issues and modernization and been approached to run all of the federal banking agencies.

 He is a frequent lecturer and media commentator on the financial services industry, having appeared on Bloomberg TV, Fox News, CNN and numerous radio shows.
 He has taught banking, financial technology, and financial crises law at Scalia Law School, Georgetown Law School, George Washington Law School, and Boston University School of Law, and has been a guest lecturer at Harvard Law School.